cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ### `playsound`

-Plays a sound, either on a specific position, or with a global volume and pan.
+Plays a sound, either in a specific position on the world map or with a global volume and pan.

-<details><summary>Show full list of available sounds.</summary>
+<details><summary>Show the full list of available sounds.</summary>

 `@sfx-artillery`
 `@sfx-bang`